 In light of the EU referendum, the GPhC has released the following statement:

 “It is too early to say what, if any, are the legal implications for pharmacy regulation of the vote to leave the European Union.
 Current arrangements, including for EU pharmacy professionals already registered or training in Britain, and for those seeking to register or train in Britain, remain in force.
 This will continue to be the position unless and until the law is changed.”

 The GB job market

 In some areas of the country competition for jobs may be high.
 Finding work as a pharmacist is not easy for pharmacists who have no GB experience and registration with the GPhC is no guarantee of work.
-Pharmacists will need to ensure that they are up-to-date with the kind of advanced services that GB pharmacists are expected to deliver, for example, medicines use reviews (MURs).
+Pharmacists will need to ensure that they are up-to-date with the kind of advanced services that GB pharmacists are expected to deliver, for example, flu vaccinations.
 Without these skills, EEA pharmacists will find that they do not match the person specification requirements set out by most employers.

 - new medicine service (NMS)

 - appliance use reviews (AUR)

 - stoma appliance customisation (SAC)

 EEA pharmacists might want to consider taking some courses to help them to prepare for practice in the UK and also to enhance their chances of gaining employment.

 The Centre for Pharmacy Postgraduate Education (CPPE) has a course called Return to practice that EEA pharmacists may find useful.
 This is a four day residential course and pharmacists who wish to attend this course will need to sign a declaration stating that they intend to practice in a community pharmacy providing NHS services in England within six months of starting the course.
 Please note, there is a charge for this course.
 For further information, see the CPPE website.